Interesting genetic facts

 - In a typical group of 50 African monkeys, there are more genetic variations than in the entire human race.
 This means that the entire human race is the descendant of a small group of people from prehistoric times.
 This scientific phenomenon is also referred to as a »bottleneck«.
 The phenomenon is probably the consequence/result of unfavourable weather conditions which lead to the death of most of the prehistoric people.
 The entire human race developed from a small group of survivors.

-- The modern Maltese people genetically correspond to certain Lebanese, fact that supports the theory that most Maltese people are the ancestors of the ancient Phoenicians.
+- The modern Maltese people genetically correspond to certain Lebanese, fact that supports the theory that most Maltese people are the descendants of the ancient Phoenicians.

 |Species||Human being||Hen||Drosophila melanogaster (wine fly)||Butterfly||Corn||Rice|